Guessing random additive noise decoding with symbol reliability information (SRGRAND): Guessing Random Additive Noise Decoding

-The adaptation of this noise guessing principle to the \tb{symbol reliability} setting results in a ML decoder, \tb{SRGRAND} that proceeds as follows: \begin{itemize} \item Given channel output $y^n$ and \tb{symbol reliability} information $s^n$, initialize $i=1$, set the non-noise-impacted symbol locations of guessed noise sequence $z^n$ to $0$ and set the masked potentially noise-impacted locations $z^n$ to be the most likely noise sequence of length $l^n=\sum_i s^n_i$. \item While $x^n=y^n\ominus z^n\notin\cC_n$, increase $i$ by $1$ and change the masked potentially noise-impacted symbols $z^n$ to be the next most likely noise sequence of length $l^n$. \item The $x^n$ that results from this while loop is the decoded element. \end{itemize} Based on the same logic as given for the hard decoding algorithm, this procedure identifies a ML decoding in this setting, but, depending on $s^n$, it will have performed fewer queries and the output element is more likely to be the transmitted one, owing to the targeted nature of the querying.
-While \tb{SRGRAND} always returns an element of the code-book that is a ML decoding, the version with abandonment, \tb{SRGRANDAB}, either provides a ML decoding or returns an error.
-Several distinct abandonment thresholds, which can be used in combination, that result in reduced complexity without impacting capacity are possible.
-We comment on two other possibilities in Section \ref{sec:discussion}, and prove results for one representative rule: \begin{itemize} \item With $L^n =\sum S^n$ being the random number of potentially noise-impacted symbols, assuming it exists, let $\lim_n E(L^n/n) = \muL>0$ be the long run average proportion of potentially noise-impacted symbols. \tb{SRGRANDAB} proceeds as \tb{SRGRAND}, but abandons and declares an error without providing an element of the code-book if more than $|\A|^{n(\muL\HN+\delta)}$ queries are made, where $\HN$ is the Shannon entropy of the noise for a potentially noise-impacted symbol, and $\delta>0$ is arbitrary. \end{itemize} This is similar to the GRANDAB abandonment rule, but where enough queries are made to cover the typical set of the average number of potentially noise-impacted symbols.
+Based on the same logic as for GRAND, which has only hard detection information, this procedure identifies a conditional ML decoding in this setting, but, depending on $s^n$, it will have performed fewer queries than GRAND and the output element is more likely to be the transmitted one, owing to the targeted nature of the querying.
+While SRGRAND always returns an element of the codebook that is a ML decoding conditioned on the symbol reliability information, the version with abandonment, SRGRANDAB, either provides a conditional ML decoding or returns an erasure.
+Without impacting the capacity-achieving nature of the decoder, several distinct abandonment thresholds, which can be used in combination, are possible and result in reduced decoding complexity.
+We comment on two other possibilities in Section \ref{sec:discussion}, and prove results for one representative rule: \begin{itemize} \item With $L^n =\sum_{i=1}^n S^n_i$ being the random number of potentially noise-impacted symbols, assuming it exists, let $\lim_n E(L^n/n) = \muL>0$ be the long run average proportion of potentially noise-impacted symbols.
+SRGRANDAB proceeds as SRGRAND, but abandons and declares an error without providing an element of the codebook if more than $|\A|^{n(\muL\HN+\delta)}$ queries are made, where $\HN$ is the Shannon entropy of the noise for a potentially noise-impacted symbol, and $\delta>0$ is arbitrary. \end{itemize} This is similar to the GRANDAB abandonment rule, but where enough queries are made to cover the typical set of the average number of potentially noise-impacted symbols.